NnamdiJr/nnamdijr.github.io/_posts/2016-12-18-Galvanize-Data-Science.md

 A book that's been sitting on my shelf for way too long that would probably help me out on this is [Cracking the PM Interview](https://www.amazon.com/dp/B00ISYMUR6/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) same author as the legendary [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=asap_bc?ie=UTF8).

-Data Scientists aren't PMs but I think a lot of the product understanding and "business-think" needed overlaps.
+Data Scientists aren't PMs but I think a lot of the product understanding and "_business-think_" needed overlaps.

 Once again, lots of fun-packed learning working on these case studies.